peadargrant/automation/t02_client_setup/setup_lab.md

 **DkIT login:**
 We will be using a number of services that require your DkIT login.
-If you don't have this working please use the self service password reset utility or seek advice from the technical staff.
+If you don't have this working please use the self service password reset utility or seek advice from the technical staff immediately.
-You will need it for all of the instructions below.
+You will need it for many of the instructions below.

 **Lab computers:**
 You must use the lab computers for these instructions.
-You're welcome to repeat the steps on your own laptop but I have designed the instructions to work within the wired specialist lab network environment at DkIT.
+You're welcome to attempt / repeat the steps on your own laptop or home computer but I have designed the instructions to work within the wired specialist lab network environment at DkIT.

+*This section needs clarification depending on what remote access facilities are installed over summer 2024.*

 ## Task 1: Clone the git repository